nus-apr/effFix-benchmark/README.md

 - build_command_project: Overall build command used for building the project.
 Mainly used in EffFix pre stage for whole program analysis
 - build_command_repair: Build command for the specific module/object that is relevant for the repair.
 Currently used by all tools.
     For smaller projects, this can be the same as build_command_project.

+- bug_commit_id: Only for linux.
+Used in setting up project source code.
+Linux is not packged in tar due to its size.